Skip to content

 json_get_bool

-Extracts a boolean value with type coercion.
+Extracts a boolean value with strict type conversion.

-Syntax: json_get_bool(json_column, key)
+Syntax: json_get_bool(json_column, key_or_index)

 Example: